kbrose/vsc-python-indent/README.md

 ····
 ····|

-# Setting trimLinesWithOnlyWhitespace = true will trim the whitespace.
+# Setting trimLinesWithOnlyWhitespace = true will trim the whitespace
 def f():

 ····|